courjimen/blog-app/README.md

 3. **Set Up the Database Locally with Postgres!**

-* **Running locally without a database:** If you want to run the app without setting up the database and see test content run the command `npm run client-dev` and skip past step 5.
+* **Running locally without a database:** If you want to run the app without setting up the database and see test content run the command `npm run client-dev` instead of `npm run dev` and skip past step 5.
 The test data is in `server/mock-data`.

 * **Create a Database:** You'll need to create a PostgreSQL database.
 Using `psql` to create your tables locally.
 Sign in (make sure postgres is installed!) with the following command: